benlowry/chromeos-dev-setup/README.md

 # Automated setup for programming on Chrome OS

 This setup script for installing Ubuntu core on Crouton for web dev using an x86 Chrome OS device.
-It is compatible with C9.io so dev environments can be created locally where possible and replicated remotely.
+It is compatible with C9.io so the same environment can be created on or off your hardware.
+It can use Dropbox to sync your IDE settings and work in progress, and includes a media player and for no particular reason a torrent client.

+All of the software installed uses elegant web interfaces so the 'chroot' doesn't install a GUI, if you want to also install an interface and desktop software change `core` to `xfce` when running `crouton`.

 *This script is public domain and may be used or modified in any way.*